-- 9. Acceptability of Insurers: Insurance is to be placed with insurers authorized to conduct business in the State with a current A.M.
-Best's rating of no less than A:VII, unless otherwise acceptable to County. - 10.
-Claims Made Policies if any of the required policies provide coverage on a claims-made basis: - a.
+- a.
 The Retroactive Date must be shown and must be before the date of the contract or the beginning of contract work. - b.
 Insurance must be maintained, and evidence of insurance must be provided for at least five (5) years after completion of the contract of work. - c.
-If the coverage is canceled or non-renewed, and not replaced with another claims-made policy form with a Retroactive Date, prior to the contract effective date, Contractor must purchase "extended reporting" coverage for a minimum of five (5) years after completion of contract work. - 11.
-Verification of Coverage Contractor shall furnish County with original Certificates of Insurance including all required amendatory endorsements (or copies of the applicable policy language effecting coverage required by this clause) and a copy of the Declarations and Endorsement Page of the CGL policy listing all policy endorsements to County before work begins.
-However, failure to obtain and provide verification of the required documents prior to the work beginning shall not waive Contractor's obligation to provide them.
-County reserves the right to require complete, certified copies of all required insurance policies, including endorsements required by these specifications, at any time. - 12.
+If the coverage is canceled or non-renewed, and not replaced with another claims-made policy form with a Retroactive Date, prior to the contract effective date, Contractor must purchase "extended reporting" coverage for a minimum of five (5) years after completion of contract work. - 10.
+Verification of Coverage Contractor may be requested to furnish County with original Certificates of Insurance including all required amendatory endorsements (or copies of the applicable policy language effecting coverage required by this clause) and the County reserves the right to request a copy of the Declarations and Endorsement page of the CGL policy listing all policy endorsements to County before work begins.
+Failure to obtain and provide verification of the requested/required documents prior to the work beginning shall not waive Contractor's obligation to provide them.
+County reserves the right to require complete, certified copies of all required insurance policies, including endorsements required by these specifications, at any time. - 11.
 Subcontractors Contractor shall require and verify that all subcontractors maintain insurance meeting all the requirements stated herein, and Contractor shall ensure that County is an additional insured on insurance required from subcontractors.
-For CGL coverage subcontractors shall provide coverage with a format at least as broad as CG 20 38 04 13. - 13.
-Special Risks or Circumstances County reserves the right to modify these requirements, including limits, based on the nature of the risk, prior experience, insurer, coverage, or other special circumstances. - 14.
-Premium Payments The insurance companies shall have no recourse against County and funding agencies, its officers and employees or any of them for payment of any premiums or assessments under any policy issued by a mutual insurance company. - 15.
-Material Breach Failure of Contractor to maintain the insurance required by this Contract, or to comply with any of the requirements of this section, shall constitute a material breach of the entire Contract. - 16.
-Certificate Holder The Certificate Holder on insurance certificates and related documents should read as follows:
+For CGL coverage subcontractors shall provide coverage with a format at least as broad as CG 20 38 04 13. - 12.
+Special Risks or Circumstances County reserves the right to modify these requirements, including limits, based on the nature of the risk, prior experience, insurer, coverage, or other special circumstances. - 13.
+Premium Payments The insurance companies shall have no recourse against County and funding agencies, its officers, and employees or any of them for payment of any premiums or assessments under any policy issued by a mutual insurance company. - 14.
+Material Breach Failure of Contractor to maintain the insurance required by this Contract, or to comply with any of the requirements of this section, shall constitute a material breach of the entire Contract. - 15.
+Certificate Holder the Certificate Holder on insurance certificates and related documents should read as follows: